-While the words are meant for all of us, there are certain Orthodox Christians who take them as their life's work—the monastics.
+While the words are meant for every believer, there are certain Orthodox Christians who take them as their life's work: the monastics.
 In men's and women's monasteries, prayer is offered constantly for members of the Church, and for the world beyond the Church.
 That kind of prayer is a great effort, and it is serious work.

 Her reply to the question, "Do you have a favorite meal here at the monastery?" might be surprising to many people.
 She said, "I would have to say the Divine Liturgy...I love food, and I am always thinking about food, so do not think I am that spiritual.
 But because you asked me for one meal, I would have to say it is the Liturgy, where we all come together and share in that chalice."

 The abbess' words are a good reminder not to take lightly the privilege of sharing the Eucharist.
 In speaking about this, she said, "There are some [Liturgies on a weekday morning] when maybe we are coughing or off-key, there is nobody but the priest and the nuns, or maybe it is a rainy, cloudy day—and God comes!
 He lets us do this.
 He lets us have the Liturgy, and receive His Body and Blood.
 Wow.
 Here we are, some Wednesday morning in Ellwood City, and we just touched heaven."

 The monastery has completed a building program.
 A large part of the nuns' ministry is hospitality, and they receive all kinds of guests, some who visit for a few hours and others who stay for several days.
 They need more space to accommodate their guests and also for their own work and worship.